bfribeiro/Capstone_Recommender_System/data/readme.txt

-All the downloaded datasets should be stored here:
+All the downloaded and created datasets should be stored here:

 1. raw_edx.csv
 2. raw_validation.csv